deccav/bdo-kill/README.md

 Instructions:

-1:Change the path to your BDO launcher executable.
+1: Change the path to your BDO launcher executable.
 Look for the commented line in the file.

-2:Run bd_kill.bat as Administrator.
+2: Run **bd_kill.bat** as Administrator.